-AMBAR, an innovative treatment approach for Alzheimer's disease (AD) based on the combination of Plasmapheresis with Albutein® 20% replacement under development in phase IIb/III, may offer a new treatment pathway for the illness in the future.
+AMBAR, an innovative treatment approach for Alzheimer's disease (AD) based on the combination of regular Plasmapheresis with albumin and immunoglobulin infusions under development in phase IIb/III, may offer a new treatment pathway for the illness in the future.

 "Grifols will continue to explore the potential of plasma proteins and plasma exchange in further studies."

 "The results are very encouraging and confirm our line of research."

 Antonio Páez, M.D., Grifols Medical Director and Head of the AMBAR Clinical Program